 THREE OPTIONS FOR BUILDING THE BUSINESS CASE

-The type of business case required depends on several factors such as number of business units and/or functions involved, the degree of executive sponsorship and alignment, the general availability investment budget and capital, and the rigor for investment approvals.
+The type of business case required depends on several factors such as the number of business units and/or functions involved, the degree of executive sponsorship and alignment, the general availability of investment budget and capital and the rigor for investment approvals.

 Three types of business cases to consider are:

-- Lite Version – When there is high degree of support and alignment, reasonably available capital and operating expense budget, and concrete understanding of the qualitative and quantitative outcomes for the program, a straight-forward financial model with cost and benefit ranges and an associated executive presentation will suffice.
+- Lite Version – When there is high degree of support and alignment, reasonably available capital and operating expense budget, and concrete understanding of the qualitative and quantitative outcomes for the program, a straight-forward financial model with cost and benefit ranges, an associated executive presentation will suffice.
 Most companies have predefined templates to capture the assumptions and output financial metrics.
-These basic templates can be sufficient to justify the program in rare cases when the decision is non-controversial and the benefits are clearly agreed upon.
+These basic templates can be sufficient to justify the program in rare cases when the decision is non-controversial, and the benefits clearly agreed upon.

-- Standard Version – This common business case type is more rigorous in detail and analysis than the Lite version, but is scoped to a limited set of brands, business units, categories or functions.
-To do this business case well, a thorough survey of the organization should be completed to gather metrics and assumptions that will be inputs to the financial model, and to gain the qualitative “sound bites” needed to tell the story of the compelling case for investment.
+- Standard Version – This type of common business case is more rigorous in detail and analysis than the lite version, but is scoped to a limited set of brands, business units, categories or functions.
+To do this business case well, a thorough survey of the organization should be completed to gather metrics and assumptions that will be inputs to the financial model Completing this survey also provides the qualitative “sound bites” needed to tell the story that frames a compelling case for investment.
 This business justification should have all the standard elements: detailed benefits, costs (including people, consulting, capital, travel), NPV and ROI outputs, and sensitivity analysis to highlight the most critical drivers of a successful outcome.
-Ideally, this business case is communicated as a story: the current situation, the challenges, the solution to these challenges (a.k.a. the program for which funding is requested) and finally the benefits for executing the plan as depicted in the business case.
+Ideally, this business case is communicated as a story: the current situation, the challenges, the solution to these challenges (a.k.a. the program for which funding is requested) and finally, the benefits for executing the plan as depicted in the business case.

 - Assessment Version – This detailed analysis is driven by a highly complex organization and an initiative that will cross multiple brands, business units and functions.
-In programs this complex, the financial model is one of several critical deliverables that also includes a capability maturity assessment, an implementation roadmap/timeline, and a transformation plan that includes technology, infrastructure, process and organizational elements.
+In programs this complex, the financial model is one of several critical deliverables that also include a capability maturity assessment, an implementation roadmap/timeline, and a transformation plan that includes technology, infrastructure, process and organizational elements.
 The business case model should be very flexible to changing assumptions and should include multiple options that can be toggled as the team weighs different investment scenarios, strategic options and implementation timelines.
-In many cases all or some of the financials will be modeled on a more granular time scale (quarters or months rather than years) to give finance a clear picture of cash outlays in the upcoming fiscal year.
-This level of analysis is typically reserved for the most complex and strategic investments, when business leaders need confidence through a clear plan and detailed analysis that must withstand the scrutiny of the company’s senior financial leaders.
+In many cases, all or some of the financials will be modeled on a more granular time scale, quarters or months rather than years to provide finance a clear picture of cash outlays in the upcoming fiscal year.
+This level of analysis is typically reserved for the most complex and strategic investments, like business leaders improving confidence through a clear plan and detailed analysis that withstands the scrutiny of the company’s senior financial leaders.